sourcelight/documentation_as_code/DEPLOY.md

 ## External Access
 To access the database instance and the console from a local machine you need to
 * use a VPN as WireGuard
 * modify the firewall rules on the DO droplets.
-At the moment the acess is designed in ssh with the private key on the local machine.
+At the moment the access is designed in ssh with the private key on the local machine.